Your Guide to Visiting Disneyland with Disabilities

 Traveling from the parking lot to the wheelchair rental can be challenging if you’re arriving without your own equipment, as it is a long walk to the rental counter from the parking lot or the tram.
 There are companies that offer rentals outside of the park, so you can arrive with wheels in place.

-Disneyland can be a high-sensory environment for kids who have sensory challenges.
-Disney offers a Sensory Experience Guide for "guests who identify as being neurodivergent, have anxiety, PTSD, utilize a service animal, or are sensitive to their environments."
-The guide outlines a list of which sensory experiences accompany Disney’s attractions.
+For a list of which sensory experiences accompany Disney’s attractions, download the Sensory Experiences Details guide.
 It includes a handy chart outlining what each attraction offers in both parks so that there are no surprises, including: Scents/Smells, Flashing Lights, Loud Noises, Periods of Darkness, Bumps, Fast, Lifts off Ground, Wet, Element of Surprise, Type of Restraint, and Amount of Time.

 Quiet locations for sensory breaks at Disneyland and California Adventure